 Ari Melber: A potential Trump scandal hiding in plain sight.
 The government has been shut down for 31 days, but there’s mounting evidence that President Trump’s workday has been shut down far longer.
 It stretches a time when he avoids doing most of the work of the presidency, we’re seeing a new low in presidential work ethic, in contrast to recent presidents who kept far busier schedules.

-Tim: Now, you might think the left would be happy that Trump’s apparently a lazy Chief Executive, because when he’s not working, he’s not busy ruining the country.We value your comments!
-Please weigh in on our comment section below.
+Tim: Now, you might think the left would be happy that Trump’s apparently a lazy Chief Executive, because when he’s not working, he’s not busy ruining the country.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com